dakotalightning/Module-Starter/sass/styleguide.md

 Here is good example syntax:

-    /* Buttons
+    // Buttons
+    //

-    Buttons can and should be clicked.
+    // Buttons can and should be clicked.
+    //

-    Markup: <button class="button {$modifiers}">
+    // Markup: <button class="button {$modifiers}"/>
+    //

-    :hover - Highlight the button when hovered.
+    // :hover - Highlight the button when hovered.
-    .vip - Displays a very important button
+    // .vip - Displays a very important button
+    //

-    Styleguide 1
+    // Styleguide 1
-    */

     .button {
         background-color: blue;